BredaUniversityResearch/MSPChallenge-Simulation-Example/README.md

       watchdog server is running on the same machine as docker, you can use `host.docker.internal`.
     - Port.
 This is the port where the watchdog server is running.
 For the ***example*** this is `5026`.
     - Simulation settings.
 This is a json object with the settings for the simulation.
 Basically it holds the KPIs that will be reported to the server, having this structure below.
-Please note that the `simulation_type` should always be set to value `External` since this is required by the client.
     ```json
         {
           "simulation_type": "External",
           "kpis": [
             {
               "categoryName": "...kpi category here...",
-              "categoryColor": "...hex color here...",
               "unit": "...kpi unit here...",
               "valueDefinitions": [
                 {
-                  "valueName": "...kpi name here...",
+                  "valueName": "...kpi name here..."
-                  "valueColor": "...hex color here..."
                 }
               ]
             }